kofigumbs/coding/content/rows-and-columns/showing-multiple-things.md

 Finally, notice how we can spread out our list across multiple lines.
-This is just to make things easier to read: it has no affect how Elm understands the code.
+This is just to make things easier to read: it has no effect how Elm understands the code.

 > ⭐️ **Try** add another entry to the List,
 > so that the program says "Hello my friend!".